adap/flower/examples/embedded-devices/README.md

 This is a list of components that you'll need:

-- For server: A machine running Linux/macOS.
+- For Flower server: A machine running Linux/macOS.
-- For clients (for FL you'll need at least any two):
+- For Flower clients (any two):
    * Raspberry Pi 4
    * Raspberry Pi Zero 2
    * NVIDIA Jetson Xavier-NX